WQMY: Subchannels

 The station's digital signal is multiplexed:

 WQMY multiplexes its signal in order to broadcast WOLF in HD and WSWB to the Lycoming County area.
 In mid-2010, WQMY started routing direct HD signals to various cable companies in northeast Pennsylvania.

 Analog-to-digital conversion

-WQMY shut down its analog signal, over UHF channel 53, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 29.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 53, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+WQMY shut down its analog signal, over UHF channel 53, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 29, using virtual channel 53.